Movatterモバイル変換

 The Making ofAftersun

-These first two pages outlined each day of the characters’ vacation, the physical actions that became an illustration of the characters’ relationships with each other and themselves, their emotionality, and development.
-Most of the plot develops through the spaces between these actions and the emotions of the actors, making it very difficult to display through a script.
-For these first two years, Wells was holding most of the plot in her head, until she eventually came up with an index card system to help her showcase her thought process and the direction of the film.[20]
+These two pages outlined each day of the characters' vacation, the physical actions that became an illustration of their relationships with each other and themselves, their emotions, and their development.
+Most of the plot develops through the distance between these actions and the characters' emotions of the actors, making it difficult to show in a script.
+For the first two years, Wells held most of the plot in her head.
+She then came up with an index card system to depict her thought process and the film's direction.[20]

-The film took Wells about 8 years to write overall, (The LA Times quoted her saying it took 7 years, but she has also said 8 in a Podcast interview with Giles Alderson and Dom Lenoir),[25] with the majority of that time being spent on world-building and “laying the foundations” for the film.
-The actual writing of the script happened very quickly, after which Wells spent 6 months attempting to redraft it, which she described as “just moving around commas.”[26]
-She then sent the draft to a producer who got on board with the project, and, after some fairly significant rewrites, Aftersun was born.
+The film took Wells about eight years to write,[25] with most of that time spent on world-building and "laying the foundations".
+The actual writing of the script happened very quickly, after which Wells spent six months attempting to redraft it, which she described as "just moving around commas".[26]
+She then sent the draft to a producer who got on board with the project and made some fairly significant rewrites.

 Post-Aftersun